EdDataScienceEES/tutorial-kristinalemon/tut_template.md

 ```

 Now, use `plot()` to plot your model and check if any assumptions have been violated.
 You will notice that the points on the Q-Q residuals plot do not quite follow a straight line
-(the points should line up with the dotted diagonal line).
+(in an ideal world, the points would line up with the dotted diagonal line).
 This means that residuals in our data are likely not normally distributed, violating one of the assumptions of linear modelling!

 The residuals vs fitted and scale-location plots are not looking great either.
 The red line on the residuals vs fitted plot forms a parabola, implying that our data does not follow a linear pattern.
 Similarly, the red line on the scale-location plot also forms a parabola, implying that the residuals in our data do not show equal variance, violating another assumption of linear modelling.